Nigeria national cricket team: ICC membership

 In May 2011 Nigeria participated in the 2011 ICC World Cricket League Division Seven in Botswana.
-Nigeria came second in tournament this qualifying for 2011 ICC World Cricket League Division Six.
+Nigeria came second in tournament, thus qualifying for 2011 ICC World Cricket League Division Six.
 Then the team went to South Africa in May 2011 to participate in 2011 ICC Africa Division Two (T20) en route to qualification of 2012 ICC World Twenty20.
 They won the tournament and qualified for 2011 ICC Africa Division One.

 In August 2018, they were included in the 2018 Africa T20 Cup tournament.

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Nigeria and other ICC members since 1 January 2019 have been full T20Is.
+Therefore, all Twenty20 matches played between Nigeria and other ICC members since 1 January 2019 have the T20I status.
 Nigeria's first T20I match was against Kenya on 20 May 2019, after finishing second in the North-Western sub-region qualification group, advancing to the Regional Final of the 2018–19 ICC World Twenty20 Africa Qualifier tournament.

 In July 2019, the ICC suspended Zimbabwe Cricket, with the team barred from taking part in ICC events.
 As a result of their suspension, the ICC confirmed that Nigeria would replace them in the 2019 ICC T20 World Cup Qualifier tournament.